gvwilson/thirdbit/teaching/practices.md

 progress and that you are enthusiastic about the topics.

 Students should also introduce themselves (preferably verbally).
-At the very least, everyone should add their name to the Etherpad, but its also good for everyone at a given site to know who all is in the group.
+At the very least, everyone should add their name to the Etherpad, but it's also good for everyone at a given site to know who all is in the group.
 Note: this can be done while setting up before the start of the class.